AviatrixSystems/Docs/HowTos/microseg_media/secure_networking_microsegmentation.rst

 This topic will provide an overview of micro-segmentation and how to enable micro-segmentation in your infrastructure.

 Micro-segmentation provides granular network security policy for distributed applications in the Cloud.
-Micro-segmentation enables multi-cloud network policy enforcement between customer-defined application domains.
-Users can then configure policies between these application domains to filter L4 traffic between the applications residing in these domains.
+Micro-segmentation enables network policy enforcement between application domains you define in a single cloud or across multiple clouds.
+Users can then configure policies between these application domains to filter traffic between the applications residing in these domains.

 |microseg_topology|